 Planetary rulers: Saturn-Saturn

 Tarot card: Two Pentacles

 This Capricorn decan does not suffer fools gladly.
 This is a serious, profound and powerfully minded individual.
-Many people want to know them but they have few real friends, but those friends are true and lasting while many others come and go.
+Many people want to know them, and they are people people, yet they are cautious and have few truly intimate friends.
+But those friends are true and lasting, while many others come and go.

 They have a dry, wry, droll sense of humour, a keen sense of the ridiculous, and a sense of fun, but others who are less confident can feel intimidated by their intelligence.
 They have gravitas with a natural personality authority which some may find challenging.
 This decan will not be pushed around, any more than the mountain ibex doing battle on the side of the mountain is ready to give way to its rival without a fierce fight.